kscalelabs/rdme-docs/docs/Software/kos/index.md

 <br />

-The actuator we use are Robstride actuator: [https://github.com/RobStride/Product\_Information](https://github.com/RobStride/Product_Information).
+We use actuators from [Robstride Dynamics](\[https://github.com/RobStride/Product_Information]\(https://github.com/RobStride/Product_Information\)).
 The control mode we use is the 'Operation control mode' which is described at the end of the manual.
 Thus, we can also pass in an expected velocity as such:

 ```python
 import pykos